 Tracking your spending and your income in a spreadsheet or app can reveal all the details about your day-to-day financial habits.
 Doing this requires honesty, discipline and perseverance, even if you have a month with your spending that you’re not proud of.
 Using a tracker allows you to fully see where you have room for improvement in your budget — and where you’re doing really well.

 If money is a stressor for you and your family, developing an income and expense worksheet could help to lower that anxiety.
 You can learn to cut down impulse spending, get out of debt and take control of your money and life, all by simply tracking how much you’re earning and spending.
 It’s not about anticipating costs or setting parameters regarding your financial goals — that’s what a budget is for.
-These trackers are about getting the clearest depiction possible of every penny you spend so you can make the most informed decisions possible.
+These trackers are about getting the clearest picture possible of where you spend every penny so you can make the most informed decisions possible.

 Developing an Effective Income and Expense Worksheet